 Day Three: Cadburys and Cascade then we had a traditional Aussie meal then they flew home.

 Have fun choosing where to go and what to see!
-Tassie is a lot bigger than people expect. almost 8 years ago
+Tassie is a lot bigger than people expect. about 8 years ago

 Something really cool if you have time is to stop off the night at Bicheno on the East Coast.
 If you stay at the Flag Inn there you are right on top of a penguin rookery and they do nightly tours of the shoreline.
 My wife and I were luck enough to be on a tour with only one other couple and we had penguins walking right up to us and between our feet.
 A great experience!

 The suggestions above are all great as well.
-Have fun! almost 8 years ago
+Have fun! about 8 years ago

 What sort of accommodation are you wanting to stay in?

 Some lovely higher end accommodation in hobart is somerset on the pier (just across the road from salamanca), or The Old Woolstore (a 5 minute walk to the city or salamanca).

 There's a lovely B&B just up the road from the Gorge in Launceston called Werona (you can often get this cheap on Wotif). about 8 years ago

 Salamanca markets is only open on Saturday - so you need to take that into your trip planning.
 Also the Cadbury factory does not do the tour anymore - only gives you access to the shop and a DVD presentation - I would probably skip it.

 I personally think Freycinet Lodge is over priced.
 Try this site for other ideas www.wineglassbay.com.
 I would avoid Iluka Holiday Centre - just heard yesterday an awful review about this place from a friend.